RobeDM/PIRWLS/README.md

     ./PIRWLS-train [options] training_set_file model_file

+training_set_file: Training set in LibSVM format
+model_file: File where the classifier will be stored

 Options:
 * -g Gamma: Set gamma in the radial basis kernel function (default 1)
 * -c Cost: Set the SVM Cost (default 1)
 * -w Working_set_size: Size of the Least Squares Problem in every iteration (default 500)
 * -t Number_of_Threads: It is the number of threads in the parallel task (default 1)
+* -e eta: Stop criteria (default 0.001)

 Example: